Shiraz31/Api/README.md

 Enter the URL: http://localhost:8080/api/subjects.
 Go to the Headers tab and add the Authorization header as before.
 Click Send to retrieve the list of subjects.

+*Note - Spring Jwt and Security part is not done yet but others are running.